-Scrutinizing the company’s sales processes.
+Scrutinizing your sales processes.
 Do these processes need to be updated?
 How can these processes be improved to maximize productivity?

-Evaluating the company’s sales tools and technologies.
+Evaluating your sales tools and technologies.
 Are there any redundancies?
 Are there any gaps that are compromising the team’s effectiveness?
 Are there any integrations that the team should be relying on, but are not?

 Taking a closer look at reps’ day-to-day activities.
 What tasks are reps spending the most time on?
 What are the most painful parts of the process?
 What entry-level tasks can be automated so that reps can focus on more important, revenue-generating activities?

-Pro-tip: Self-reporting (i.e., getting reps to provide feedback on what activities they spend the most time on) might be easy, but it isn’t always the most accurate.
+Tip: Self-reporting (i.e. getting reps to provide feedback on what activities they spend the most time on) might be easy, but it isn’t always the most accurate.

-For a more sophisticated solution, get your reps to start using a time tracker app such as Time Doctor.
+For a more sophisticated solution, get your reps to start using a time tracker app such as HubStaff.
 This allows your team to improve their time management skills and to track their work hours more reliably and allows you to quickly step in to troubleshoot unproductive tasks or processes.